TESTIMONIALS

 I cannot say BRAVO enough times for all the informative podcasts Population Balance has and is producing!!
 I forward your name and podcasts to people constantly.
 I am a marine biologist and know that the only answer to help save us and every other species on the planet is to face the overpopulation crisis.
 Of course, we need to still focus on all the other "green things" we are doing but those will never be enough and nothing is sustainable unless our human numbers are.
 Your podcasts give us solid information to educate others on this critical topic.

-- Stefanie, USA
+- Stefanie Hawks-Johnson, USA

 You have nailed it.
 The podcast on Pronatalism was brilliant and it is clear to me now that you and all the other women on the panel are the future.
 You are going to have more positive impact with your work than any politicians in the country.
 I was so disappointed with the leaders debate on climate change, but I feel hopeful with you and the work you are doing will have more impact on climate change than any of the political parties.
 You have found the image I was looking for.
 Thanks for your work and caring for humanity.

-- Kae, Canada
+- Kae Shummoogum, Canada

 Previously, I'd believed that overpopulation wasn't a problem yet so long as we transitioned to a land-use-efficient plant-based diet, and that it was a step too far to recommend smaller families to people across the world - especially the developing world who, I thought, had to experience population growth for economic growth.

 So much of what I heard in the Population Balance podcast challenged everything I thought that I believed about population - but I was immediately struck by how rational, kind, empathetic and evidence-based it was.
 I had written on my personal blog a bit about population before and how (I thought) a plant-based diet would mitigate the problem.
-I have since rewritten that very blog and backpedalled a number of my own fallacies.
+I have since rewritten that very blog and backpedaled a number of my own fallacies.
 So, thanks Population Balance!
-You're still my favourite podcast to listen to while out running.
+You're still my favorite podcast to listen to while out running.
 Keep it up.

-- Rory, UK
+- Rory Cockshaw, UK

 - Juliana, USA

 No other podcast does such a fine job of looking unflinchingly but thoughtfully at both the challenges of and solutions to the world’s overpopulation problem.
 Podcasters and interviewers Nandita Bajaj and Alan Ware are extremely knowledgeable, and are well-prepared for each discussion.
 Their podcast guests provide the listener with a remarkable range of perspectives and expertise on the topic.
-The Overpopulation Podcast should be at the top of the listening list for anyone interested in halting the ongoing global ecological disaster, and in finding a path to true sustainability.
+The OVERSHOOT Podcast should be at the top of the listening list for anyone interested in halting the ongoing global ecological disaster, and in finding a path to true sustainability.

 - Amazon Review, USA